 The temperature at earth’s core exists at roughly 7200 degrees Fahrenheit.
 This is due to the decay of radioactive materials millions of years ago.
-The high temperature beneath the earth’s surface can produce enormous amount of energy that could produce several gigawatts of electricity.
-Technically speaking, geothermal energy is a renewable source of energy that can produce energy as long as earth exists.
+The high temperature beneath the earth’s surface can produce an enormous amount of energy that could produce several gigawatts of electricity.
+Technically speaking, geothermal energy is a renewable source of energy that can produce energy as long as the Earth exists.

 Geothermal energy is a type of energy that can really make it easy for companies to get what they need without using a lot of fossil fuels in the process.
 In this article, we’re going to take a closer look at some of the most important pros and cons that are related to using geothermal energy for your home or for your business when it comes to energy.

-1. Renewable: Geothermal energy is extracted from earth’s core and will be available as long as earth exists.
+Geothermal energy is extracted from the earth’s core and will be available as long as the earth exists.
 It is therefore renewable and can be used for roughly another 4-5 billion years.
 While fossil fuels have an expiry date, renewable sources like geothermal energy is not going to expire anytime soon.

-3. No Fuel Needed: No fuel is used at all during the production and use of the energy.
+No fuel is used at all during the production and use of energy.
 Why?
-Because there is absolutely no mining or transportation related to the process, which means that there aren’t trucks emitting fumes and gas, which means that the atmosphere is not being as affected by the process.
+Because there is absolutely no mining or transportation-related to the process, which means that there aren’t trucks emitting fumes and gas, which means that the atmosphere is not being as affected by the process.

 The costs are very competitive.
 As of now, geothermal energy is quite cost aggressive in a few areas where it is being produced, so you want to keep an eye on how much it is changing the world of energy in the areas where it is located.

 7. Innovation in Technology